Virginia Tech College of Science

 The College of Science at Virginia Tech contains academic programs in eight departments: biology, chemistry, economics, geosciences, mathematics, physics, psychology, and statistics, as well as programs in the School of Neuroscience, the Academy of Integrated Science, and founded in 2020, an Academy of Data Science.
-For the 2018-209 academic year, the College of Science consisted of 419 faculty members, and 4,305 students, and 600 graduate students The college was established in July 2003 after university restructuring split the College of Arts and Sciences, established in 1963, into two distinct colleges.
-(The other half became the College of Liberal Arts and Human Sciences.)
+For the 2018-209 academic year, the College of Science consisted of 419 faculty members, and 4,305 students, and 600 graduate students.
+The college was established in July 2003 after university restructuring split the College of Arts and Sciences, established in 1963, into two distinct colleges, the other half becoming the College of Liberal Arts and Human Sciences.
 Lay Nam Chang served as founding dean of the College of Science from 2003 until 2016.
 In 2016, Sally C. Morton was named dean of the College of Science.
 Morton served in that role until January 2021, when she departed for Arizona State University and Ronald D. Fricker—senior associate dean and professor in the Department of Statistics—was named interim dean of the College.
-In February 2022, Kevin T. Pitts was named the named the third official dean of the College of Science.
+In February 2022, Kevin T. Pitts was named the third official dean of the College of Science.